hakirot/sudoku-solver/README.md

 This option will solve the puzzle using a recursive backtracing algorithm (explained below)

-[Program behaviour is indefined for custom unsolvable puzzles uploaded by user]
+-> [Program behavior is indefined for custom unsolvable puzzles uploaded by user]

 ### 3. Resume Puzzle (exit menu)